SysAdmLS/ssl-inventory/readme.md

 # SSL Certificate Inventory (POC)

-This is a POC on how to inventorize used SSL Certificates for example in an enterprise environment.
+This is a proof of concept on how to inventorize used SSL Certificates for example in an enterprise environment.
 The idea was to use  [masscan](https://github.com/robertdavidgraham/masscan) as the primary network scanner utilizing its huge speed advantage over Nmap and importing the results into an Elasticsearch-Kibana Stack for exploring and generating alerts.

 However, there are some **limitations** to that: